repositive/iris-js/README.md

 # @repositive/iris

 [![codecov](https://codecov.io/gh/repositive/iris-js/branch/master/graph/badge.svg)](https://codecov.io/gh/repositive/iris-js)

-# Iris Service #

-The Iris service is called after the Greek personification of the rainbow, as a representation a bridge between mortals and gods and a way of communication between them.
+In Greek mythology, Iris ([/ˈaɪrᵻs/][wikipedia]) is the personification of the rainbow and messenger of the gods.

 * [Purpose](#purpose)
 * [Installation](#installation)